jrandj/aws-security-specialty/README.md

 1. AWS Network Firewall

-	* AWS WAF and host based firewalls such as iptables and Windows firewall do not provide network packet inspection (IDS/IPS).
+    * AWS WAF and host-based firewalls such as iptables and Windows firewall do not provide network packet inspection (IDS/IPS).
 To provide this capability third party software can be installed on EC2 from the AWS Marketplace.

 1. AWS Security Hub

     * Security Hub provides a single place to manage and aggregate the findings and alerts from key security service.
 It integrates with a lot of AWS security services.
 Automated ongoing security auditing and built-in checks for PCI-DSS and CIS are provided.

 1. AWS Shield